dotansimha/graphql-code-generator/website/docs/custom-codegen/contributing.md

   },
 ```

-> `graphql` must be a devDependency in order to allow develoeprs to choose their own version.
+> `graphql` must be a devDependency in order to allow developers to choose their own version.

 > `tslib` is required to compile plugins.

 > `@graphql-codegen/plugin-helpers` contains helpful types and utils.
 Make sure it has the same version as your package.

-Now that your plugin is configured, you need to make sure Yarn knows about it and links it to the monorepo, so run the following command again, in the root direcory:
+Now that your plugin is configured, you need to make sure Yarn knows about it and links it to the monorepo, so run the following command again, in the root directory:

 ```sh
 yarn